 - My resting heart rate dropped from 57 to 49bpm within a week

 - I lost strength in the gym.
 Though I looked more ripped and the strength came back as soon as I ate more

-- I did 20 days of consistent intermittent fasting and developed a flu like I’d never had before.
-Whether this was to do with the fasting or I just caught the flu through other means is not clear
+- After 20 days of consistent intermittent fasting I developed a flu like I have never had before.
+I have no evidence to suggest this was anything to do with the fasting however

 I plan on introducing a 24 hour and 36 hour fast into my regime.
 The longer the fast the more you should prepare the body by building up to it.

 Not eating for 36 hours when you’ve had no experience of fasting in the past will likely make you feel terrible.

 Like most healthy changes you have to make incremental changes to your eating habits.
 No one is expecting you to suddenly stop eating for a longer period than normal and be fine.

 It would be the same as asking you to run 10 miles at a brisk pace if you’ve never run in years.
 Or asking you to bench press your bodyweight if you’ve never lifted a barbell before.

 It’s a gradual process but what is probably harder is society’s views on going without food for a sustained period of time.

 You’ll get strange looks from people when you tell them you’re intermittent fasting.
 The belief that you should eat three square meals a day is so ingrained that it will take years for the facts to get through to the mainstream.